George Inscoe

 Whilst at RAM, George won numerous prizes and was chosen to perform regularly in concerts during his time there, most notably as part of the renowned Bach Cantata series and Widor Organ Symphonies series.

-You can find out more about George’s musical career, achievements and performances at his website: www.georgeinscoe.co.uk
+You can find out more about George’s musical career, achievements and performances here: www.georgeinscoe.co.uk